-SWKG 541: Research Methods & Applications
+SWKG 542: Research Methods

-2 hours.
-This course is designed to move the student from the conceptual understanding of research methods to the application of research methods in practice.
+3 hours.
+This course will move the student from the conceptual understanding of research methods to the application of research methods in practice.
 Students will apply scientific methods for building knowledge for social work practice, use ethical standards for scientific inquiry, choose qualitative and quantitative research methodologies, research designs for developing knowledge and systematically evaluating social work practice and human service programs, and the critical review and utilization of research findings.
+This course will review the basics of statistical thinking, tools, and techniques students need to select, calculate, and interpret appropriate statistics applicable to common data analysis situations related to social work practice and policy.